 Installation Problems

-Occasionally we find a gas shut off valve installed incorrectly This a very dangerous because a valve not installed correctly will not shut off the gas in the event of an earthquake.
+Occasionally, we find a gas shut-off valve installed incorrectly.
+This is very dangerous because a valve not installed correctly will not shut off the gas in the event of an earthquake.

 Some valves are designed around the flow of gas going down a pipe, and some are designed for the gas flowing horizontally across a pipe.
 Therefore, it is important the right valve be matched with the gas pipe installation.
 Incorrect installations should be corrected by a qualified plumber.